ibmresilient/resilient-community-apps/fn_pa_panorama/README.md

 ## Troubleshooting & Support
 Refer to the documentation listed in the Requirements section for troubleshooting information.

 ### For Support
-This is a IBM Community provided App.
+This is a IBM Community provided app.
 Please search the Community [ibm.biz/soarcommunity](https://ibm.biz/soarcommunity) for assistance.